brodieaustin/building-300/index.markdown

 She rarely went past Marker 13, had an almost superstitious fear of what was beyond it.
 Her world and her days since she found Building 300 were marked by those markers and numbered by those numbers.

 Since she started living there, she hadn't given much thought to what was past the marker and past the stone beach.
 There only seemed to be the remains of the path led into winding ravine that was filled with downed trees and debris.
 A dark tangle of things that the world felled and destroyed.
-Had she been the type to be swept away by metphor, everything past marker 13 would have lingered in her with the markers that meaning leave on things.
+Had she been the type to be swept away by metaphor, everything past marker 13 would have lingered in her with the markers that meaning leave on things.

 Instead she was content to trace her path, to carve out the spaces in her days with those very specific places in those very specific ways.
 But this day she walked to marker 13 and used the remnants of the curved wall as a balance beam and paced back and forth with her arms out.
 She bobbed back and forth.
 Her undernourished body didn't have the grace that one better fed and less overwhelmed by stress might have been.